jpawelczak/vpa-demo/README.md

     --release-channel=rapid
 ```

+As you may notice, with [GKE managed VPA](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler) you get the VerticalPodAutoscaler capabilities with no-to-minimum cluster-level configurations.

+### New VPA InPlaceOrRecreate mode
+Now let's go through the new VPA's `InPlaceOrRecreate` mode that allows VPA to adjust resources in-place, without recreating pods improving workload reliability.

-Now lets deploy all the manifests:
+Firstly, lets deploy all the manifests:
 ```
 kubectl apply -f manifests
 ```

-As you may notice, with [GKE managed VPA](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler) you get the VerticalPodAutoscaler capabilities with no-to-minimum cluster-level configurations.

-### New VPA InPlaceOrRecreate mode
+VPA with `InPlaceOrRecreate` mode looks like this (/manifests/vpa.yaml):
-Now let's go through the new [VPA's InPlaceOrRecreate mode](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support) that allows VPA to adjust resources in-place, without recreating pods improving services reliability.

-We deployed /manifests/vpa.yaml:
 ```
 apiVersion: autoscaling.k8s.io/v1
 kind: VerticalPodAutoscaler